-There is one body and one Spirit, just as you were called to the one hope that belongs to your call, one Lord, one faith, one baptism, one God and Father of us all (Eph.
-4:4-6)
+There is one body and one Spirit, just as you were called to the one hope that belongs to your call, one Lord, one faith, one baptism, one God and Father of us all (Ephesians 4: 4-6)

 Yet while the Church is a unity, it is not a uniformity.
 Like the body, it has various parts, and all have their role to play.

 If the foot should say, ‘Because I am not a hand, I do not belong to the body,’ that would not make it any less a part of the body.
-(I Cor.
-12:15)
+(I Corinthians 12:15)

 St. Paul explained to the Corinthians that the parts of the body were symbolic of the various gifts, skills and aptitudes that give such variety and color to our life in Christ.
 These diverse gifts have one overarching purpose.

-To equip the saints for the work of ministry, for building up the body of Christ, until we all attain to the unity of the faith and of the knowledge of the Son of God, to mature manhood, to the measure of the stature of the fulness of Christ (Eph.
-4:12-13).
+To equip the saints for the work of ministry, for building up the body of Christ, until we all attain to the unity of the faith and of the knowledge of the Son of God, to mature manhood, to the measure of the stature of the fullness of Christ (Ephesians 4:12-13).

 Many, when they hear the term ‘ministry,’ think of those who are ordained priesthood.
 Yet that is only part of its meaning.
 For anyone who offers his gifts to the Church for Her edification is indeed offering his or her ministry, so that a variety of services may be offered for the common good.